OpenSees/OpenSeesDocumentation/source/user/manual/material/matTestCommands.rst

    $strains,  |listFloat|,     **ndf** input strains

-Alternatively, the trial strain or deformation values can be set with the setTrialStrain command and then committed with the commitStrain command.
+Alternatively, the trial strain or deformation values can be set with the setTrialStrain command and then later committed with the commitStrain command.

 .. function:: setTrialStrain [ndf $strains]